Launch the Tool

 - Click the 'Add Holes' button to launch the tool.

-- Move the mouse over a reference point and press the CTRL key to place a reference point (optional).
+- Move the mouse over a reference point and press the CTRL or OPTION key to place a reference point (optional).

-- Set the position of the hole with the mouse or key-in a distance value from the reference point.
+- Set the position of the hole with the mouse or key-in a distance value from the reference point that was set in step 3.

 - Click or press 'ENTER' or 'RETURN' to create the hole.